EmilSoderlind/sb-cache-proxy-poc/sqlite/Documentation.md

 * Type: Float
 * Example: 2.589928057553957

+## 33. **APKScore**
+* Swe: < Not available in SB API >
+* Eng: APKScore
+* Desc: APK Score.
+Substitute to APK-value to make it easier to compare different products APK.
+Score = APK-of-product/Max-APK-found.
+Number between 1 and 100.
+* Type: Float
+* Example: 97

 ## Appendix A (Note: Not up-to-date with rest of document)
 ### Example JSON
 {